QualiMaster/QM-EASyProducer/README.md

 The implementation bridges the Maven nature of the QualiMaster infrastructure and the Eclipse nature of EASy-Producer.
 For using this extension, EASy-Producer (https://github.com/SSEHUB/EASyProducer) must be installed (either as source code or as release bundles).

+QM-IConf is released as open source under the Apache 2.0 license.